you have a Kafka topic with the data serialized in a particular format, and you want to change the format to something else.

 schema.registry.url=http://localhost:8081

-Since we’ll be converting events into Avro, we’ll need to specify a schema for them.
-In this case, our events represent movies with a few attributes, such as the release year.
+Out input events are in Avro format, we’ll need to specify a schema for them.
 Go ahead and create a directory for your schemas:

 mkdir -p src/main/avro